Next edition: 1st part: 24 September 2018 – 12 June 2019 / 2nd part: September 2019 – June 2020

 First part of the Master (first academic year)

-It usually starts at the beginning of October and finishes at the beginning of June.
+It usually starts at the end of September and finishes at the beginning of June.
 This part takes place during morning and afternoon, with two periods of vacation: Christmas (3 weeks) and Easter (2 weeks).
 The exact dates are determined each year according to the annual planning of the academic year and are announced in advance.

-Unit 1 and Units 3 to 9 are developed sequentially, in a unique semester, except for Unit 6, which is started in the last part of the first semester and extends to the beginning of the second one.
+Unit 1 and Units 3 to 6 are developed sequentially, in the first semester.
+Units 7 to 9 are also developed sequentially in the second semester.
 Unit 2 is presented divided into two periods, at the beginning and at the end of the first semester, respectively.
 Unit 10, "Design of a breeding programme", entails the application of the training received in the different subjects of the first academic year, so it takes place over the two semesters.
 To see the specific timetable for each Unit, please refer to the section Syllabus and Study guide.

 Second part of the Master (second academic year)